snowport/snowport.github.io/docs/index.md

-??? info "Under Development"
+!!! info "Note"

-    This site is currently under construction.
+    This site is currently under development.
 Stay tuned!

 # :material-home: Hey there!

-I'm a **data analyst** and **sustainability scientist** with a robust background in environmental engineering, sustainability science, and advanced analytics.
+I'm a data analyst and sustainability scientist with a robust background in environmental engineering, sustainability science, and advanced analytics.
 My passion lies in transforming complex datasets into actionable insights, enabling organizations to align growth with environmental stewardship.